 Poppy plays whistle and flute and lives in Suffolk.
 She is also deputy squire for her local Morris side.
 You can follow her on Instagram @poppy.whistles.

-We are also delighted to be offering 3 fiddle lessons to young Cambridgeshire musician Isobel with Cambridgeshire musician Erin Brown.
+We are also delighted to have been able to offer 3 fiddle lessons to young Cambridgeshire musician Isobella with Fiddler James DeLarre.
+Izzie also is a Burwell Bash attendee.
+She writes:

 For the second year in a row, EATMT is not able to offer the Ruddock Bursaries.
 We hope that with music and events taking off in the second half of 2021 that we will be able to offer them in 2022.